MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/workflows/index.md

 ## Crash Capture
 MobileFirst Analytics includes data and reports about application crashes.
 This data is collected automatically along with other lifecycle event data.
 The crash data is collected by the client and is sent to the server once the application is again up and running.

 An app crash is recorded when an unhandled exception occurs and causes the program to be in an unrecoverable state.
 Before the app closes, the MobileFirst Analytics SDK logs a crash event.
 This data is sent to the server with the next logger send call.

 ### Initializing your app to capture crash data
 To ensure that crash data is collected and included in the MobileFirst Analytics Console reports, make sure the crash data is sent to the server.

-Ensure that you are collecting app lifecycle events as described in Initializing your app to capture app usage.
+Ensure that you are collecting app lifecycle events as described in [Initializing your client app to capture app usage](#initializing-your-client-app-to-capture-app-usage).

 The client logs must be sent once the app is running again, in order to get the stacktrace that is associated with the crash.
+Using a timer ensures that the logs are sent periodically.

 iOS